ap-Camel/QuizingApi/README.md

 # Api Description

+- api is made with .NET core web api and C# using .NET version 6.0 LTS
 - this api is for a simple quizing website [link here](https://quizingwebsite.azurewebsites.net/)
 - api handles user authentication and authorization, also implements JWT.
 - api handles manipulating of user, exam, question, answer, examination, and follower data.